wexlergroup/FreeBird.jl/docs/src/tutorials.md

 ````

 The function above has generated 120 configurations, again, with 562.5 Å$^3$ volume per particle, and 6 particles of type H.
-These configurations will be served as the initial walkers for a sampling run, but first, we need to warp them into the [`AtomWalker`](@ref) type defined in FreeBird.jl.
+These configurations will be served as the initial walkers for a sampling run, but first, we need to wrap them into the [`AtomWalker`](@ref) type defined in FreeBird.jl.

 ````@example quick_start
 walkers = AtomWalker.(generate_initial_configs(120, 562.5, 6));